Manasa-8547/PASSWORD-GENERATOR/README.md

-# PASSWORD GENERATOR
+ # 🔐  Secure Password Generator

+A lightweight, client-side password manager and generator built with HTML, CSS, and JavaScript.
+Create strong passwords or generate secure ones instantly - all without storing any data on servers!

 # 👨‍💻 Developer Information
 - **Developer**: P.Manasa
 - **Roll No**: 222T1A3145
 - **Institution**: Ashoka Womens Engineering College.

- # 🔐 Secure Password Manager

-A lightweight, client-side password manager and generator built with HTML, CSS, and JavaScript.
-Create strong passwords or generate secure ones instantly - all without storing any data on servers!

 ## 🌟 Features